SFDO-Tooling/CumulusCI/docs/unpackaged.rst

     Projects that are building an org implementation or a non-namespaced package do not have a namespace, or a distinction between managed and unmanaged contexts.
     These projects typically don't need to use namespace injection.

-Metadata files where a namespace is conditionally applied to components for insertion into different contexts must replace the namespace with a *token*, which CumulusCI replaces with the appropriate value, an empty string, or a default value.
+Metadata files where a namespace is conditionally applied to components for insertion into different contexts must replace the namespace with a *token*, which CumulusCI replaces with the appropriate value or with an empty string as appropriate to the context.

 * ``%%%NAMESPACE%%%`` is replaced with the package’s namespace in any context with a namespace (such as a namespaced org or managed org).
 Otherwise, it remains blank.
 * ``%%%NAMESPACED_ORG%%%`` is replaced with the package’s namespace in a namespaced org *only*, not in a managed installation.
 Otherwise, it remains blank.